bromix/Borg/README.md

-# Borg
+# Borg Framework
-A C#/.NET inspired library for C++ to simplify and streamline development.
+A C#/.NET/Python inspired library for C++ to simplify and streamline development.